MicrosoftDocs/connected-spaces/articles/mobile-app-requirements.md

 ---
 author: alissapolucha
-description: Learn about the requirements for using the Dynamics 365 Connected Store (public preview) mobile app ms.author: alissag ms.date: 10/15/2020 ms.service: crm-online ms.topic: article
+description: Learn about the requirements for using the Dynamics 365 Connected Store Preview mobile app ms.author: alissag ms.date: 10/15/2020 ms.service: crm-online ms.topic: article
-title: Requirements for using the Dynamics 365 Connected Store (public preview) mobile app ms.reviewer: v-brycho
+title: Requirements for using the Dynamics 365 Connected Store Preview mobile app ms.reviewer: v-brycho
 ---

-# Requirements for using the Dynamics 365 Connected Store (public preview) mobile app
+# Requirements for using the Dynamics 365 Connected Store Preview mobile app

-You can use Microsoft Dynamics 365 Connected Store (public preview) on the devices/operating systems shown in the following table.
+You can use Microsoft Dynamics 365 Connected Store Preview on the devices/operating systems shown in the following table.

 |Device|Operating system|
 |----------------|-----------------|